find your perfect postgrad program

 Summary

-We are a multidisciplinary research group with close connections with the School’s Algebra and Geometry & Topology groups.
+You will also benefit from being part of the Edinburgh Mathematical Physics Group, a multidisciplinary research group with close connections to the School of Mathematics’ Algebra and Geometry and Topology groups.

 Doctor of Philosophy - PhD